openclimatefix/pv-sites-mobile/README.md

 Create a branch with the format `<initials>/<short-description>` in all lowercase with words separated by dashes.

+## Deployment

+This application is meant to be deployed to [Vercel](https://vercel.com/) and should have all environment variables not described as optional in `.env.local.example` supplied.
+This includes environment variables in `.env.production`, which are a generic baseline that won't function with most production deployments.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):